alunny/Pigeon/README.md

 Pigeon is currently built on iPhone, Android and Symbian.
 Reliability varies a lot right now :|

+___If you are not embarrassed by the first version of your product, you’ve launched too late.___ - Reid Hoffman

 Pigeon depends on the following projects:

 *  [PhoneGap](http://github.com/sintaxi/phonegap/tree/master)